regit/coccigrep/README.rst

 Usage
 =====

-Run ''coccigrep.py -h'' for complete options.
+Run `coccigrep.py -h` for complete options.

 Examples
 ========

-To find where in a set of files the ''datalink'' attribute is used in the structure named Packet, you can simply do ::
+To find where in a set of files the `datalink` attribute is used in the structure named Packet, you can simply do ::

     $ coccigrep.py  -t Packet -a datalink  *c